stytchauth/stytch-nextjs-integration/README.md

 This is a [Stytch](https://stytch.com) + [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-In this repo, we have a Next.js application using
+In this repo, we have two sample auth flows:

-- Stytch's React SDK component for magic links, Stytch's node client library for authentication, and with-iron-sessions for session management.
+- SDK integration: This flow uses Stytch's React component to create a login and signup flow using email magic links.
+Other libraries used include Stytch's node client library for authentication and with-iron-sessions for session management.
-- An integration with Stytch's API for SMS OTP authentication.
+- API integration: This flow uses a custom UI with Stytch's backend API for SMS OTP authentication.
 Both Stytch's node client library and with-iron-session are also used.

 # Getting Started

 ### Setting up Stytch

-After signing up for Stytch and creating a project, you'll need your project's ID, project's secret, and a public token.
+After signing up for Stytch, you'll need your project's ID, secret, and public token.
 You can find these in the [API keys tab](https://stytch.com/dashboard/api-keys).

 Once you've gathered these values, add them to a new .env.local file.
 Example: